>> ENROLL NOW FOR THE 5 MONTH BEGINNERS COURSE HAWAIIAN CHANTS AND HULA >>

 Graduate Beginners Course Jan 2021

 I was very interested in learning Hula and expanding on my Ike from the Papa & Hoʻoponopono class sessions I attended in 2017.
 I wasn’t sure how I would learn Hula living overseas plus I had to rehabilitate and learn to walk again after surgery in 2018 so dancing didn’t seem an option.
-I was wishing I could study further with you, the frustration was that I felt like I had missed out on a dream of mine.
+I wished I could study further with you, the frustration was that I felt like I had missed out on a dream of mine.

 You have been very generous with your classes and resources and are offering a very deep knowledge base that far exceeds my understanding of learning Hula let alone Oli’s.
 Plus I love how we are being included in your Ohana and a broader global community.

-I was worried about my fitness and mobility and if I could honour the commitment to you and your ancestors and myself.
+I was worried about my fitness and mobility and if I could honor the commitment to you and your ancestors and myself.
 Because of the course, I felt stronger in myself and less reactive to situations in my personal life.
 At first, learning the systems of family and listening in to some of the talk stories on Hoʻoponopono was triggering for me but on the plus side, has unblocked a lot in my spirit and body, especially with learning Hula.
 I also received more interesting dreams and I am learning to think differently by learning a new language.

 It benefited me in that I have something to look forward to and work towards, a strong spirit and body, and new friends